stjrd11/songbot/README.md

 * !endprio – Mod only command that ends the raffle, and the winner gets a priority bump.
 * !endbump – Mod only command that ends the raffle, and the winner gets a bump.
 * !endraffle – Mod only command that ends the raffle, and the winner gets nothing (or your own reward, but the bot doesn’t give them anything.

+**Credits

+Big thanks to the developers of Gspread, Pytube, Twurple, and TwitchIO (especially the folks on the Pythonista discord server for answering my dumb questions).
+Also thanks to pretzel for being my beta tester, and to jonandjosh for letting me use their stream as a test bed.